 Injury pain at the back of the knee

 After an injury, pain at the back of the knee could mean a few different things.
-Willis-Owen explains that any swelling should be checked by a healthcare professional as it could signal a torn cartilage or damage to the muscles at the back of the knee.
+Willis-Owen explains that any swelling should be checked by a healthcare professional as it could signal torn cartilage or damage to the muscles at the back of the knee.
 If there is no swelling, it may be a minor muscle sprain, which should settle in a couple of weeks.
-However, if it doesn’t abate you always get it checked.
+However, if the pain doesn’t subside you should make sure to get it checked.

 Injury pain at the front of the knee

-This type of pain could relate to an injury of the kneecap itself, the kneecap tendon or even a very sensitive area of fat behind the kneecap tendon.
-Physiotherapy often helps, but it’s wise to first get a firm diagnosis from a specialist.
+Pain at the front of the knee is very common.
+This type of pain could relate to an injury of the kneecap itself; either the kneecap tendon or even a very sensitive area of fat behind it.
+Physiotherapy can often help with this type of injury, but it’s wise to first get a firm diagnosis from a specialist.

 Knee pain for no reason

-Many people suffer from knee pain without an obvious reason.
-Often, this is down to wear and tear caused by aging, or else over use of the knee or failing to recover sufficiently from an injury.
+Many people suffer from knee pain with no obvious reason.
+This is often down to wear and tear caused by aging.
+However, it can also be from overuse of the knee or from failing to recover sufficiently from an injury.

-If you think your pain is down to overdoing things, then take two weeks of full rest to allow your knee to recover.
-If, however, there is a creeping pain in your knee and you haven’t overexerted yourself or done anything differently, see your GP who may want to arrange an X-ray to check if the joint is worn out.
+If you think your pain is a result of overdoing things, then take two weeks of full rest to allow your knee to recover.
+However, if there is a creeping pain in your knee and you haven’t overexerted yourself or done anything differently, it’s best to see your GP.
+They may suggest having an X-ray to check if the joint is worn out.

-Knee clicking is caused by one of two things, according to Willis-Owen: either the kneecap joint or a damaged cartilage.
-If the clicking isn’t painful then it isn’t usually a cause for concern; this is fairly common and won’t require treatment.
-If the clicking is accompanied by pain, see a specialist who can investigate further with a thorough examination.
-Treatment for knee clicking can be straightforward, depending on the cause.
+According to Mr Willis-Owen, knee clicking is caused by one of two things; either the kneecap joint or a damaged cartilage.
+If the clicking isn’t painful then it isn’t usually a cause for concern.
+This is fairly common and won’t usually require treatment.
+However, if the clicking is accompanied by pain, you should see a specialist who can investigate your knee further with a thorough examination.

 Knee giving way